Getting to know your soil is a world-building practice.

 Applied Soil Science Certification Courses

-The Body of Soil: Soil Geology (offered every Spring)
+The Body of Soil: Soil Geology (on-line, offered every Spring)

-In this course, you will be encouraged to engage through a combination of 10 hours of live online lectures, beautiful instructive films, discussions with your peers, and guided independent field work.
+You will be encouraged to engage through a combination of 10 hours of live online lectures, beautiful instructive films, discussions with your peers, and guided independent field work.
 You should be prepared to do 1-3 hours of field work with your soil per week which you will be sharing with your instructor and cohort.
-Attending all four classes is necessary for course certification.

 - Deep time and the rock cycle